Methanesulfonic anhydride: Preparation & purification

-Ms2O can be purified by distillation under vacuum (distillation of a solid) or by recrystallized from Methyl tert-butyl ether/toluene.
+Ms2O can be purified by distillation under vacuum (distillation of a solid) or by recrystallization from Methyl tert-butyl ether/toluene.

 Reactions & Applications in synthesis

 Passage of hydrogen chloride through molten Ms2O yields MsCl.

 Similar to MsCl, Ms2O can perform mesylation of alcohols to form sulfonates.
 Use of Ms2O avoids the alkyl chloride, which often appears as a side-product when MsCl is used.
 Unlike MsCl, Ms2O may not be suitable for mesylation of the unsaturated alcohols.

 Examples of mesylation of alcohols with Ms2O: